abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/basic_working_local_search.rst

           return NULL;
         }

+    You might wonder why its implementation consists in so many lines of code but there are a lot of cases to consider.

     Lines 3 to 7 are only called the first time the ``Next()`` method is invoked and permit to synchronize the local search machinery with the initial solution.
 In general, the words ``SYNCHRONIZE ALL`` in the comments mean that we synchronize the *local search operators* **and** the